 It was a good week for relations between us and our animal kin.
-A New York Times Magazine article by Charles Siebert titled "Watching Whales Watching Us", and follow-up interviews on Fresh Air and the Diane Rehm Show give voice to what seems to be an increasingly acceptable message: we are not alone.
-Other animals, whales and chimps at least, are also conscious, intentional, creative, capable of compassion, and highly communicative.
+A New York Times Magazine article by Charles Siebert titled “Watching Whales Watching Us”, and follow-up interviews on Fresh Air and the Diane Rehm Show give voice to what seems to be an increasingly acceptable message: we are not alone.
+Other animals are also conscious, intentional, creative, capable of compassion, and highly communicative.
 And of course, for centuries we have been using and abusing these highly sensitive creatures for our own narrow purposes.

 But among the many things that whales are teaching us, one is that the communication link between species has not actually been broken, even for those of us raised in civilization’s dubious arms.
 Whales communicate with us regularly, in potent non-verbal ways.
 This is nothing short of astonishing.
 Our evolutionary paths diverged more than 100 million years ago, so we are not exactly first cousins in evolutionary terms.